-In this issue, we discuss contingency plans associated with COVID-19, including the need to conclude pilot survey observations as soon as possible.
+ASKAP Update, April 2020 In this issue, we discuss contingency plans associated with COVID-19, including the need to conclude pilot survey observations as soon as possible.
 We also provide an update on recent development activity and system improvements.

-Observatory operations and COVID-19

-The need for social distancing means that much of the world's astrophysical research is now being done away from offices.
+Observatory operations and COVID-19 The need for social distancing means that much of the world's astrophysical research is now being done away from offices.
 Many optical observatories have already ceased operations due to the pandemic.
 CASS will continue operating ASKAP and its other radio observatories while this remains safe and practical.
 Being in a remote location with limited access to emergency medical assistance makes the MRO particularly sensitive to any health concern, so we are operating under the assumption that it may be necessary to evacuate observatory staff at short notice.

 ASKAP has been designed to run fully remotely with no on-site presence, and this is our first fall-back position.
 Some equipment faults cannot be recovered without local intervention, so fully remote operation would continue for as long as possible but likely not indefinitely.
 With this in mind, we have raised the priority of completing pilot survey observations at the expense of processing existing data, since Pawsey supercomputers may be available even if the observatory is not.

-Pilot survey workflow and disk allocation

-As part of our response to the global circumstances, ASKAP requested access to additional data storage space at Pawsey to cope with a new influx of pilot survey observations.
+Pilot survey workflow and disk allocation As part of our response to the global circumstances, ASKAP requested access to additional data storage space at Pawsey to cope with a new influx of pilot survey observations.
 Pawsey are providing the required amount of space (roughly 3 PB) in the form of a tape system with 0.5 PB of disk cache.
 This will be used as an intermediate storage area that sits between data ingest and processing, with the use of tape storage allowing lengthy caching of new data prior to processing, without impacting the space needed for intermediate processing products.
 We have also switched data ingest to the larger of two partitions on ASKAP's 3.7 PB Lustre filesystem.
-Deletion of intermediate products and pilot data recently uploaded to CASDA has allowed spectral line pilot observations to continue, with one of the GASKAP fields already observed and plans underway to continue FLASH.
+Deletion of intermediate products and pilot data recently uploaded to CASDA has allowed spectral line pilot observations to continue, with both GASKAP zoom 32x and FLASH pilot observations now complete.

-ASKAP data flow diagram highlighting the new tape stage

-Observing plans and timescales

-At the current time, roughly one month of continuous 24/7 observing is needed to complete the initial pilot survey program (assuming no scheduling block failures).
-Given previous experience, it is likely to take twice this long to successfully obtain all the required data.
+ASKAP data flow diagram highlighting the new tape stage Diagram provided by E. Bastholm Observing plans and timescales Roughly one month is needed to complete the initial pilot survey program (assuming no scheduling block failures).
+Given previous experience, it is likely to take twice as long to successfully obtain all the required data.
 As much as possible, we will limit routine maintenance and development testing during this time, in exchange for an extended consolidation period later this year.

-Development and consolidation

-Completing the pilot surveys with an intensive observing campaign will create a large data backlog.
-Upon concluding the first round of pilot surveys, we had already been planning a consolidation period where engineering development and testing would take priority over science observations.
+Development and consolidation Completing pilot surveys with an intensive observing campaign will create a large data backlog.
+Upon concluding the first round of pilot surveys, we already planned to begin a consolidation period where engineering development and testing would take priority over science observations.
 This consolidation time will also be used to catch up with data processing.

-Meanwhile, the ASKAP operations team will continue planning a second round of pilot surveys designed to maximise on-sky efficiency by combining several survey modes into commensal strategies.
+Meanwhile, we will continue planning a second round of pilot surveys designed to maximise on-sky efficiency by combining several survey modes into commensal strategies.
 We will consult with the survey team PIs during this process and use feedback from the first pilot surveys to inform the final strategy.